FlowerHop/AliveXWebAppSource/README.md

 2. The flow of the alive app
 3. Codes organization
 4. Differences between native language(android) and web language(javascript)
-5. How to communicate with the **Alive** sensor device
+5. How to communicate with the **Alive Sensor Device**
 6. Signal analysis(raw data and packet)
 7. Internet protocol(frame)
-8. Drawing too fast in the web browser(trying)
+8. Need to filter the signal before drawing(trying)

 ## Methods that I've used and found